Women’s and Gender Studies

 Committee for the Examination: Students will discuss the choice of a chair for their examination committees with their advisors and the director of graduate studies.
 One WaGS core or graduate faculty member will be asked by the student to serve as chair of the committee.
 Three more faculty members who can examine the student in one or more areas of the examination, as defined below, will be selected by the student in consultation with the director of graduate studies, the advisor and the chair of the committee.
 At least three of the four members of the examination committee must be members of the WaGS core or graduate faculty.
 At least three of the members of the committee must be physically present at the examination.
 In most cases, this committee will be the same as the committee for the student’s dissertation, which will provide continuity between the comprehensive examination and the writing of the dissertation.

 Reading List: A reading list for all parts enumerated below will be compiled by the student with the help of the examination committee.
-The definitive version of the reading list, with a cover page bearing signatures of the committee members and indicating who will chair, must be submitted to the graduate studies committee no later than two weeks prior to a meeting of the graduate studies committee.
-The list must be approved by all members of the student’s committee.
+The student’s examination committee will review and approve the exam lists before the student submits the signature sheet to the Director of Graduate Studies for final pre-examination review of requirements.
 Students should submit a description of the special area, related to the dissertation, along with the reading list (see below).